-Allergic contact dermatitis (ACD) is an important occupational and environmental disease caused by topical exposure to chemical allergens.
 Contact dermatitis, including both allergic and irritant contact dermatitis, is the second most commonly reported occupational illness, accounting for 10% to 15% of all occupational diseases.
-ACD – in common with other forms of allergic disease – develops in two phases.
+Allergic contact dermatitis (ACD) – in common with other forms of allergic disease – develops in two phases.
 In the first phase, skin exposure of susceptible individuals to a chemical allergen causes immunological priming, which results in the acquisition of sensitization.
 A sensitized subject has the capacity then to mount a more accelerated secondary response to the same chemical.
 Thus, if exposure occurs again, at the same or a different skin site, an aggressive immune response will be elicited resulting in a local inflammatory reaction.

 A diagram of the mechanism of skin sensitization (Gildea, 2005)

-Prior to review of the mouse Local Lymph Node Assay (LLNA) by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the European Centre for the Validation of Alternative Methods (ECVAM) in 1999, the traditional tests accepted by regulatory authorities for the assessment of a substance’s skin sensitization potential were two guinea pig tests, the Guinea Pig Maximization Test (GPMT) and the Buehler Test (Organisation for Cooperation and Development (OECD) Test Guideline (TG) 406, 1992).
+Prior to review of the mouse Local Lymph Node Assay (LLNA) by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the European Centre for the Validation of Alternative Methods (ECVAM) in 1999, the traditional tests accepted by regulatory authorities for the assessment of a substance’s skin sensitization potential were two guinea pig tests, the Guinea Pig Maximization Test (GPMT) and the Buehler Test (OECD) Test Guideline (TG) 406, 1992; EPA OPPTS 870.2600 Skin Sensitization, 1996).

-Currently, the mouse LLNA is the preferred and accepted method for assessing skin sensitization of most substances (ICCVAM, 1999; ECVAM, 1999; ICCVAM, 2001 [the protocol]; OECD TG 429, 2010; EPA, 2003).
+Currently, the mouse LLNA is the preferred and accepted method for assessing skin sensitization of most substances (ICCVAM Evaluations; ICCVAM Protocols; ECVAM ESAC Statement, 2000; OECD TG 429, 2010).
 Compared with the GPMT, the LLNA reduces animal use by 17% as well as pain and suffering associated with a positive response to an allergen as it evaluates the induction phase and doesn’t require the use of irritating adjuvants; it is also faster (1 week vs 4 weeks).
 Furthermore, the LLNA provides several benefits over other tests for sensitization because it provides a quantitative endpoint, dose-responsive data, and allows for the prediction of potency.
 The latter is particularly valuable because it is now appreciated that contact allergens differ by up to 5 orders of magnitude with respect to their relative skin sensitizing potential.
 An understanding of potency is, therefore, essential for the development of accurate risk assessments (Kimber et al., 2011).

 The reduced mouse Local Lymph Node Assay (rLLNA), which provides an additional reduction in numbers of animals used, is a validated version also described in OECD TG 429.
 The rLLNA, however, can currently only be used for negative classification and not if dose-response data are required.
 If a positive/equivocal response is obtained, additional testing may be needed.